VirtusLab/bazel-steward/docs/docs/configuration/configuration-file/update-rules.md

     Default: `loose`.
 Allowed values:
     - `semver` - parse version strictly  following [Semantic Versioning](https://semver.org/) schema
     - `loose` - less constrained regex that will try to catch most popular versioning strategies that do not strictly conform to semver (but it works correctly with semver versions too)
     - `regex:...` - use custom regex for parsing the version.
-Useful for libraries with very non standard schema.
+Useful for libraries with very non-standard schema.
   * `pin` (string) <br/>
     Filters versions that are allowed for the dependency.
     It can be an exact version, prefix or regular expression.